HenryChapierIntroduction

 Media

-Forty years after their original production, Henry Chapier's films "Sex Power", "Salut Jerusalem" and "Amore" were officially released on DVD.
+Some 40 years after their original production, Henry Chapier's films "Sex Power", "Salut, Jérusalem" and "Amore" were officially released on DVD.

 DVD